Flight and expulsion of Germans (1944–1950): Soviet Union and annexed territories

 The Baltic, Bessarabian and ethnic Germans in areas that became Soviet-controlled following the Molotov–Ribbentrop Pact of 1939 were resettled to Nazi Germany, including annexed areas like Warthegau, during the Nazi-Soviet population exchange.
 Only a few returned to their former homes when Germany invaded the Soviet Union and temporarily gained control of those areas.
 These returnees were employed by the Nazi occupation forces to establish a link between the German administration and the local population.
 Those resettled elsewhere shared the fate of the other Germans in their resettlement area.

 The ethnic German minority in the USSR was considered a security risk by the Soviet government, and they were deported during the war in order to prevent their possible collaboration with the Nazi invaders.
 In August 1941 the Soviet government ordered ethnic Germans to be deported from the European USSR, by early 1942, 1,031,300 Germans were interned in "special settlements" in Central Asia and Siberia.
 Life in the special settlements was harsh and severe, food was limited, and the deported population was governed by strict regulations.
 Shortages of food plagued the whole Soviet Union and especially the special settlements.
 According to data from the Soviet archives, by October 1945, 687,300 Germans remained alive in the special settlements; an additional 316,600 Soviet Germans served as labour conscripts during World War II.
 Soviet Germans were not accepted in the regular armed forces but were employed instead as conscript labour.
-The labour army members were arranged into worker battalions that followed camp-like regulations and received Gulag rations.
+The labor army members were arranged into worker battalions that followed camp-like regulations and received Gulag rations.
 In 1945 the USSR deported to the special settlements 203,796 Soviet ethnic Germans who had been previously resettled by Germany in Poland.
 These post-war deportees increased the German population in the special settlements to 1,035,701 by 1949.